Heather J. Sharkey

-Heather J. Sharkey (born 1967) is an American historian of the Middle East and Africa, and of the modern Christian and Islamic worlds.
-Her books and articles have covered topics relating to nationalism, imperialism, colonialism, postcolonial studies, missionary movements, religious communities, and language politics, especially in Egypt and Sudan.
-She is currently Professor of Middle Eastern and Islamic Studies in the Department of Near Eastern Languages and Civilizations at the University of Pennsylvania in the United States.
+Heather J. Sharkey (born 1967) is an American historian of the modern Middle East and Africa.
+She has written books and articles on nationalism, imperialism, colonialism, postcolonial studies, missionary movements, religious communities, language politics, and the history of food in Egypt, Sudan, and elsewhere.
+She is a Professor in the Department of Middle Eastern Languages and Cultures at the University of Pennsylvania.

-Early life and career
+Early life and education

-Heather J. Sharkey was born and raised in New Jersey.
+Born in New Jersey, Sharkey was raised in Manalapan Township, New Jersey.
 She graduated from Peddie School, and then won a scholarship from the English-Speaking Union to attend Culford School in Bury St. Edmunds, England, for one year.
-She attended Yale University, where she received a bachelor's degree in Anthropology, summa cum laude and became a member of Phi Beta Kappa.
+She attended Yale University, where she received a bachelor's degree in anthropology, summa cum laude, and was a member of Phi Beta Kappa.
 She won a Marshall Scholarship from the British government and attended Durham University, where she earned an MPhil degree in Modern Middle East Studies.
 She pursued her PhD in History at Princeton University, where she specialized in the study of modern Africa and modern Islamic thought.
 Her dissertation, supervised by Robert L. Tignor, received Honorable Mention for the Malcolm H. Kerr Dissertation Award in the humanities from the Middle East Studies Association (MESA).

+Career

+Academia

-Before joining the faculty at the University of Pennsylvania in 2002, Sharkey taught at the University of Massachusetts, Amherst (1997–98); the Massachusetts Institute of Technology (MIT) (1998-2000); and Trinity College in Hartford, Connecticut (2000-2).
-She was a visiting professor (Professeur Invité) at the Institut d’études de l’Islam et des sociétés du monde musulman (IISMM) of the École des Hautes Études en Sciences Sociales (EHESS) in Paris (2012–13).
+Sharkey taught at the University of Massachusetts, Amherst from 1997 to 1998, Massachusetts Institute of Technology (MIT) from 1998 to 2000, and Trinity College in Hartford, Connecticut, from 2000 to 2002.
+In 2002 she joined the faculty of the University of Pennsylvania, where she later served as Chair of the Department of Near Eastern Languages & Civilizations from 2021 to 2024.
+She was a visiting professor (Professeur Invité) at the Institut d’études de l’Islam et des sociétés du monde musulman (IISMM) of the École des Hautes Études en Sciences Sociales (EHESS) in Paris from 2012 to 2013.
+In the 2024-25 year, she was an Oliver Smithies Visiting Fellow at Balliol College, University of Oxford, and a Senior Fellow in the Faculty of Arts at the University of Groningen in the Netherlands.
+In the same year, she served on the inaugural advisory committee of the "Humanities and Social Justice" initiative of the Wiki Education Foundation.